retrotheory/BigMaclock/README.md

   and keep it "sticky" until the next click.
 - Preferences: Access the Apple Menu -> Preferences to set the alarm and display options.
 - Hiding Cursor: The cursor will automatically hide after 2 seconds of inactivity to keep the clock face clean.

+Building BigMaclock
+Prerequisites
+1. Retro68 toolchain - Download and build from: https://github.com/autc04/Retro68
+2. CMake - Install via your system's package manager Setup
+1. Clone the repository and navigate to it: cd bigclock

+2. Set the path to your Retro68 installation.
+Replace /path/to/retro68/toolchain with your actual path: export RETRO68_ROOT=/path/to/retro68/toolchain

+Building
+1. Create and enter the build directory: rm -rf build && mkdir build && cd build

+2. Run CMake with the Retro68 toolchain: cmake -DCMAKE_TOOLCHAIN_FILE="$RETRO68_ROOT/m68k-apple-macos/cmake/retro68.toolchain.cmake" ..

+3. Build the project:
+      make

+The output will be in the build/ directory (.dsk disk image, .APPL application).